maxthunberg/ask-max/supabase/functions/server/knowledge/bio-max.md

 ## Education

-Max studied Interaction Design and has continued learning through hands-on work with real users in manufacturing, automotive, and aerospace industries.
+Max studied enterprise and business development at Linneaus University and digital designer at Yrgo and has continued learning through hands-on work with real users in logistics, manufacturing, automotive and e-commerce industries.